Cielo de un solo color: Lyrics

-The song's inspiring lyrics reflect the fact that it was written in a difficult time of crisis.
-It also the reason for its use in sporting events.
-The chorus lines "Hay algo que sigue vivo / Nos renueva la emoción / Y en el último suspiro" ("There is something that is still alive / renews our hope / and in the last breath") was associated with the intensity of football matches and last-minute goals.
+The song’s inspirational tone reflects the circumstances of crisis in which it was composed, a context that also explains its subsequent association with sporting events.
+In particular, the chorus—“Hay algo que sigue vivo / Nos renueva la emoción / Y en el último suspiro” ("There is something that is still alive / renews our hope / and in the last breath")—has been widely linked to the emotional intensity of football matches, especially in relation to last-minute goals and decisive moments.

-Likewise, the line "Ay Celeste, regale un sol" ("Oh Sky-Blue, give me a sun"), was written in honor of the Sun of May of the national flag and associated with the Uruguay national football team since it is commonly referred to as La Celeste (The Sky Blue).
+The chorus line “Ay Celeste, regalame un sol” ("Oh Sky-Blue, gift me a sun") alludes to the Sun of May depicted on the national flag.
+It has also been associated with the Uruguay national football team, drawing on its widely used nickname, La Celeste (“The Sky Blue”), contributing to its use in such contexts.

 Use at sporting events

-The song gained popularity during the 2010 FIFA World Cup when it was heard by the players of the national football team and by the fans who began to sing it in the stadiums, becoming an unofficial anthem of the team.
-In the celebrations in Montevideo for the championship result, the band played at the welcome party.
+The song gained popularity during the 2010 FIFA World Cup, when it became widely embraced by fans and was also associated with the national team during the tournament, with supporters singing it in stadiums as a chant.
+It gradually became an unofficial anthem of the team.
+Following the tournament, the band performed the song during the official welcome celebrations in Montevideo, further linking it to the team’s success.

-In the 2011 Copa América, won by Uruguay, the song continued to be used as an anthem by fans.
-At the 2018 FIFA World Cup it was selected as the official song of the team and was even played on the stadium speakers.
-Over the years it has been used not only in football matches, but in other sports as a symbol of Uruguay and its athletes.
+In subsequent tournaments, including the 2011 Copa América—which Uruguay won—the song continued to be used as an anthem by both fans and players.
+During the 2018 FIFA World Cup, it was selected as the team’s official song and was recognized by Billboard as a notable stadium song during the tournament.
+In the years that followed, it has been played over stadium speakers before matches.

+Over the years, its use has extended beyond football, becoming a broader symbol of Uruguay and its athletes across different sports.